vagvolgyi/general_tracker/README.md

 Load and configure OpenCV project in CMake, as follows:

-- In the fields "Where is the source code" and "where to build the binaries", specify the path to the source folder and build folders for the OpenCV package, repectively;
+- In the fields "Where is the source code" and "where to build the binaries", specify the path to the source folder and build folder for the OpenCV package, repectively; These will look like *\opencv-4.0.1\sources and *\opencv-4.0.1\build, where * indicates the folder path containing opencv-4.0.1.

 - Click on "Add Entry";